 OUR SERVICES IN THE NEW JERSEY CANNABIS MARKET

 ADULT-USE CANNABIS MARKET PROJECTIONS IN NEW JERSEY

 NEW JERSEY CANNABIS NEWS

 NEW JERSEY CANNABIS LAWS

-On February 22, 2021 Governor Murphy signed three bills into law (A.21, S.2535, and A.5342) which collectively launched an adult-use cannabis industry, and put an end to thousands of arrests.
-Passing of these bills put an end to a three-year campaign to regulate, and tax cannabis in the Garden State.
+The CREAMM Act established the Cannabis Regulatory Commission to outline laws and regulations for the recreational cannabis market.
+The CRC established six license types, a maximum total of 8.625% tax (6.625% state and 2% local), and prohibited home cultivation of any amount of cannabis plants.
+On February 22, 2021 Governor Murphy signed three bills into law (A.21, S.2535, and A.5342) which collectively launched an adult-use cannabis industry and stopped thousands of arrests.
+Passing of these bills put an end to a three-year campaign to regulate and tax cannabis in the Garden State.